 - Knowledge of the specific legal and practical problems arising in relation with the combined use of mediation and arbitration;

 - Understanding of the key features of the mediation process and the roles played by the various participants.

-Assessment for this course will be based on class participation (20%), a written assignment (30%), and a final examination (50%).
+Assessment for this course will be based on class participation (20%) and a final examination (80%).